Collective Psyche: The Imaginal, Luminous Epinoia, Archetypes

 Our response to the world is essentially imaginative: that is, picture-making.
 We live in our pictures, our ideas.
 I mean this literally. we first construct pictures of the world and then we step inside the frames. we come to equate the picture with the world, so that, in certain circumstances, we will even go to war because we find someone’s picture less pleasing than our own.

 Ignorance of the fact that the psyche works in picture- making fashion isn’t limited to conflict with others.
 Note how much trouble people have with changing habits — drinking, smoking, overeating, etc. People tell themselves not to do the thing they don’t want to do, usually creating a greater desire for the troublesome substance.
-What they don’t realize is when they go through their day telling themselves to not do it, what they are actually doing is constantly showing themselves a picture of what they don’t want to do, thereby keeping it forefront (and thereby perping the self/other war in themselves — you don’t need an external “other” to practice the self/other war with verve and dedication — I’m sure you’re know this).
+What they don’t realize is when they go through their day telling themselves to not do it, what they are actually doing is constantly showing themselves a picture of what they don’t want to do, thereby keeping it forefront (and thereby perping the self/other war in themselves — you don’t need an external “other” to practice the self/other war with verve and dedication).
 Pictures don’t come with a red slash through them in the international “no” symbol.
 A lot of mental activity is about translating internal pictures into words.

-This could be the simplest explanation of Apocalypse as Doomsday: hella people visualized it over time, in much the same way as people visualize success in their chosen field as part of their attaining mastery.
+This could be the simplest explanation of Apocalypse as Doomsday: people visualized it over time, in much the same way as people visualize success in their chosen field as part of their attaining mastery.
 With our collective visualizations, we are attaining mastery of self-, other- and planetary destruction: a great power within us used unconsciously to feed an addiction to conflict, violence and destruction.

 Belief, creativity, cultures and traditions all require the use of imagination.
 If one considers belief, culture, and conflict to arise from the use and misuse of imagination, then the popular bumpersticker “Don’t believe everything you think” reveals a certain wisdom, though it can be depressing to consider looking to bumperstickers for education on how to live within our minds.
-Collectively, we have become the victims of conditioned pictures.
+Collectively, we have become the victims of conditioned images.

 Home is where the heart is.
 Identity is at its best a fluid state.
 Why is it people are unable to wake up in the morning reborn?
 Belief becomes a burden.
 Personal history becomes a burden.
 In a culture that’s afraid of death, it’s difficult to cultivate death as an ally, to let go of what isn’t useful, so one clings ever tighter to, and identifies with, pictures that are a small piece of an imaginative interaction with life that ought to be fluid and ever-deepening our understanding not just of our humanity, but of all the forms of Creation that express the many aspects of Mystery.